 By now, you probably have a list of problems you didn’t realise you had before.

 There are some automatic tools which can give you a rough idea of some of the problems you have.
 Like any automatic testing tool, this is only a quick audit and won’t reveal all the problems.
 A good score, especially for accessibility doesn’t mean you’re doing great for sure as some problems might not come up.
-It’s always better to test with real users.
+It’s always better to test with people.

 If you are using Google Chrome for your browser, you can check your website, page by page: